Vaccinations move to nursing homes as pandemic rages in California

 On Sunday, outside advisers to the CDC recommended that 30 million frontline essential workers should be the next group to receive priority for vaccination, including first responders, teachers, public transit staff and grocery store workers.

-Reporting by Carl O’Donnell, Richa Naidu, Michael Erman, Peter Szekely, Lisa Baertlein, Sharon Bernstein and Dan Whitcomb; Editing by Peter Cooney and Bill Berkrot
+Reporting by Carl O’Donnell, Richa Naidu, Michael Erman, Peter Szekely, Lisa Baertlein, Sharon Bernstein and Dan Whitcomb; Editing by Bill Berkrot and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.